FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

   - business intelligence
 ---

-ETL (Extract, Transform, Load) is essential for integrating and analyzing data, helping businesses unlock detailed insights.
-You already know Node-RED for its user-friendly approach to creating IoT applications, but did you know it can also be a powerful tool for ETL tasks?
-When IBM published a blog about using Node-RED for ETL, it caught a lot of attention and got people talking about its potential in this space.
-In this guide, we'll walk you through how to use Node-RED for ETL, sharing its strengths and weaknesses along the way.
+ETL is the process data-driven organizations use to gather data from diverse sources and merge it to support discovery, reporting, analysis, and decision-making.
+While Node-RED is widely known as a low-code visual programming tool for building IoT applications, it also has significant potential for ETL tasks.
+This potential was highlighted when IBM published a blog about using Node-RED for ETL that sparked interest and discussion in the community.

 <!--more-->

+In this guide, we'll walk you through how to use Node-RED as an ETL tool for your data industrial data ops, its strengths and weaknesses along the way.

 ## What is ETL

 [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load) (Extract, Transform, Load) is a fundamental process in managing data efficiently.
 It consists of three main stages: extraction, transformation, and loading.
-In the extraction phase, data is gathered from various sources such as databases, APIs, or files.
-Then, in the transformation stage, the data is converted into a format that is suitable for analysis by cleaning, filtering, and structuring it.
+In the extraction phase, data is gathered from various sources such as SCADA systems, IoT devices, industrial sensors, APIs and more.
+In the transformation stage, the data is converted into a format that is suitable for analysis by cleaning, filtering, and structuring it.
+For example, this may involve converting raw sensor data into operational metrics.
+Aggregating time-series data over intervals (e.g., hourly, daily) to analyze trends and patterns in process performance.
+Filtering and analyzing event logs are for monitoring system performance and identifying potential issues.
 Finally, in the loading stage, the transformed data is stored in a target database or data warehouse for further analysis and decision-making.
 ETL plays a significant role in ensuring that data is organized, consistent, and readily available for generating insights and making informed decisions in businesses and organizations.

 ## Node-RED as an ETL tool